-3 Banyang Mbo Wildlife Sanctuary Wildlife Sanctuary Exceptional Cameroon 4 Korup National Park National Park Exceptional Cameroon 8 Proposed Ebo National Park National Park Exceptional Cameroon 9 Mbam & Djerem National Park National Park Exceptional Cameroon 10 Bakossi National Park National Park Important Cameroon research maps indicates that majority of the habitat remains outside protected areas.56 Although there is supposed to be some consideration of "land use plan of the ecological area", the instrument establishing the protected area makes no mention of this or its intended purposes, e.g., the protection of chimpanzee habitat.57 Pursuant to the Wildlife Regulation, there is supposed to be a Decree that establishes which species will benefit from the protected area.
+3 Banyang Mbo Wildlife Sanctuary Wildlife Sanctuary Exceptional Cameroon 4 Korup National Park National Park Exceptional Cameroon 8 Proposed Ebo National Park National Park Exceptional Cameroon 9 Mbam & Djerem National Park National Park Exceptional Cameroon 10 Bakossi National Park National Park Important Cameroon

+However, there is no specific legal requirement that this overlap occur.
+The majority of the identified habitat areas (nine out of 14) have no formal protection, and a cursory review of research maps indicates that majority of the habitat remains outside protected areas.
+Although there is supposed to be some consideration of "land use plan of the ecological area", the instrument establishing the protected area makes no mention of this or its intended purposes, e.g., the protection of chimpanzee habitat.
+Pursuant to the Wildlife Regulation, there is supposed to be a Decree that establishes which species will benefit from the protected area.
 No instrument of this type was available for review.